Kersie Koh, co-founder of Clozette and mother of three, gives us a crash course on money-saving habits and teaching your kids to value money.

 Kersie: Yes, I find myself following in my parents’ footsteps.
 When my eldest turned eight and started to better understand the concept of money, I took her to the bank to open her first savings account and deposited all her ang pow money which I’d kept for her all these years.
 I told her that she can only use them when she turns 19.
 And yes, we intend to get education endowment plans for our kids.
 I think it’s a great solution for parents really, to not have to fork up a huge sum when the time comes.
 I often remind my kids how lucky they are, and it’s all possible because mummy and daddy work hard.

 Do you find it hard to resist splurging on your kids?

 Kersie: Yes, it’s hard to resist, and I really have to exercise self-control.
 While we can afford things for our kids, we don’t let them indulge easily.
-Goodies are only for special occasions, good behavior and good effort made in school.
-While I hold back on the material things, I do like to splurge on experiences with the kids, especially during school holidays when we would go to the zoo, aquarium, indoor playgrounds and their favorite restaurants.
+Goodies are only for special occasions, good behaviour and good effort made in school.
+While I hold back on the material things, I do like to splurge on experiences with the kids, especially during school holidays when we would go to the zoo, aquarium, indoor playgrounds and their favourite restaurants.
 I think those memories are worth spending on.

 How many credit cards do you own, and which would you say is your favourite, that goes the extra mile for you and your money?

 Kersie: I own four cards, but actively use only my DBS American Express card which gives me good travel miles that I’ve used a few times now for short getaways.